 This course is part of the Hospitality and Tourism Management Program, designed by the American Hotel & Lodging Educational Institute.
 It provides students with a broadbased learning on the tasks, knowledge and skills required to build a career in the hospitality and tourism industry.
-This course introduces students to operational-level employee positions and responsibilities in hotels and restaurants.
+This course focuses on the leadership and managerial aspects, responsibilities, knowledge, and skills required by an entry-level leader in hotels and restaurants.

-COURSE REQUIREMENT: Successful completion of CTTT054 (LMP I)
+COURSE REQUIREMENT: Successful completion of CTTT054 & 064 (LMP I & II)